free5ty1e/primestationone-estheme/etc/emulationstation/themes/primestation/readme.txt

+Revisions to the theme & design to the Primestation One were provided by the artist commonly known as Circuit Static.
+These original designs and revisions to increase performance were created by the Primestation one Marketing team. (http://www.primestationone.com/)

-Theme 'simple' for EmulationStation (http://www.emulationstation.org/) (c) Nils Bonenberger - nilsbyte@nilsbyte.de - http://www.nilsbyte.de/
+Originating from the Theme 'simple' for EmulationStation (http://www.emulationstation.org/) (c) Nils Bonenberger - nilsbyte@nilsbyte.de - http://www.nilsbyte.de/

 Changelog